manbaritone/SynProtX/README.md

 - `06_smiles_feat_generate.ipynb` → `smiles_graph_data.pkl`
 - `07_to_ecfp6_deepsyn.ipynb` → `deepsyn_drug_row.npy`, `deepsyn_drug_col.npy`

-> If the console shows an error indicating that SMILES not found, you MUST run the file `06_smiles_feat_generate.ipynb` again to regenerate data.
+> If the console shows an error indicating that SMILES are not found, you MUST run the file `06_smiles_feat_generate.ipynb` again to regenerate data.

 ## Training and testing